WookieWarriorX/NavalBattle/README.txt

 NAVAL BATTLE GAME

 You can download game-ready Windows version from "Releases".
-No requirements at all!
+No requirements!

 Requirements for developers:
 1. Windows 8.1 and newer